jerbarnes/semeval22_structured_sentiment/README.md

 ## LATEST NEWS

+**15.10.2021**: Updated Darmstadt processing script to remove annotations which contain polar expessions with no offset (see issue #9).

 **6.10.2021**: Updated MPQA and Darmstadt dev data on the codalab.
 You may need to check your data to make sure that you're working with the newest version in order to submit.

 ## Table of contents: